-By preserving and increasing housing, Richmond supports existing and new residents, regardless of income.
+By preserving and increasing housing options, Richmond supports existing and new residents, regardless of income.
 As the city grows, Richmond provides options to existing residents, preventing involuntary displacement and reducing housing disparities.
-Housing is the foundation of inclusive Richmond neighborhoods that are walkable with ample access to services, goods and open spaces.
+Housing is the foundation of inclusive Richmond neighborhoods that are walkable with adequate linkages to services, goods and open spaces.